ADelRosarioH/jumping-spiders/README.md

 - Data wrangling is done using crontab + bash + Openrefine
 - Unprocessed files are going to be stored in AWS S3 as backup
 - Processed files are going to be stored in AWS S3 as backup
-- Processed files are going to be stored in postgresql by spider
+- Processed files are going to be stored in postgresql by script

 ## stuff that I need to figure out
 - Where to analyze the data, python vs sql